 Whip up your eggs and cream while your skillet is heating up.
 I like to use coconut oil in the skillet because it is a good high-heat oil.

 Dip the slices of bread into the egg mixture and allow to soak one minute on each side.
 Put into the hot pan and sprinkle cinnamon over the top of each slice.
 Cook for 3-4 minutes, then flip so the other side cooks.

 Since gluten free breads are pretty thin, I use two slices to make this stuffed French toast recipe.

 Add some whipped cream to a slice of French toast.
 Spoon the fig and walnut chutney over the whipped cream.

-Next, add a piece of French toast on top of the fig chutney.
+Next, add a piece of French toast to the fig chutney.
 Pour on some syrup, or enjoy without the syrup.

 What is the difference between fig chutney and fig paste?

-A chutney is chunky in texture and can have all sorts of ingredients and a fig paste is primarily made from figs and it is thick and smooth like a paste
+A chutney is chunky in texture and can have all sorts of ingredients, and a fig paste is primarily made from figs and is thick and smooth like a paste.

 You can easily freeze chutney since it is cooked.
 To thaw, you can leave it out or simmer on very low heat until it is thawed.

 If you want to remove this natural sugar coating, it is easy to do.
-If you are planning to eat the figs whole, a light wash with warm water will dissolve the sugar.
-Or, the sugar can be turned into a delicate glaze by putting the figs into a warm oven at low temperature for a few minutes.
+If you plan to eat the figs whole, a light wash with warm water will dissolve the sugar.
+Or, the sugar can be turned into a delicate glaze by putting the figs into a low-temperature oven for a few minutes.